jonatas/export/README.md

 exported.

 - `all` include all records from n `*tables`
-- `table receives a name and allow you specify a scope directly in the model class.
+- `model` receives a class and allow you specify a scope directly in the model class.

 ## How to test